colatusso/canDB.swift/README.md

 # canDB.swift
 ==============

-It's a work in progress current in it's initial stage.

 canDB.swift uses sqlite (via FMDB) but it works like a nonSQL database.
 Just put the data into the can and it's done.